ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

     - You should see several messages appear after the compiler has run to 100% completion.
 If you see `The REPL is ready!` and `The Memory Reader is ready!` then that should indicate a successful startup.
     - The game should then load in the title screen.
 - You can *minimize* the 2 powershell windows, **BUT DO NOT CLOSE THEM.** They are required for Archipelago and the game to communicate with each other.
+- Use the text client to connect to the Archipelago server while on the title screen.
+This will communicate your current settings to the game.
 - Start a new game in the title screen, and play through the cutscenes.
-- Once you reach Geyser Rock, you can connect to the Archipelago server.
+- Once you reach Geyser Rock, you can start the game!
-  - Provide your slot/player name and hit Enter, and then start the game!
   - You can leave Geyser Rock immediately if you so choose - just step on the warp gate button.

 ***Returning / Async Game***

+- The same steps as New Game apply, with some exceptions:
-- One important note is to connect to the Archipelago server **AFTER** you load your save file.
-This is to allow AP to give you all the items you had previously.
+  - Connect to the Archipelago server **BEFORE** you load your save file.
+This is to allow AP to give the game your current settings and all the items you had previously.
-- Otherwise, the same steps as New Game apply.
+  - **THESE SETTINGS AFFECT LOADING AND SAVING OF SAVE FILES, SO IT IS IMPORTANT TO DO THIS FIRST.**
+  - Then, instead of choosing `New Game` in the title menu, choose `Load Game`, then choose the save file **CORRESPONDING TO YOUR CURRENT ARCHIPELAGO CONNECTION.**

 ## Troubleshooting